Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My little shnauzer/poodle mix (10 yrs. old) has started having tremors.
 Seems to happen when she is laying down.
 She doesn't seem to be in any pain and is alert the whole time.
 It reminds me of Parkinson's disease that humans get.
 I just pet her and speak softly to her.

 Our little (8.5 lb.)
 7 year old Miniature Schnauzer has these tremors occasionally.
 I wrap her tightly in a large towel or small blanket and hold her while she is having the tremors.
-After a while, they stop and she sleeps in my arms.
-She comes to me when she is having a seizure and seems to want me to hold her.

 I have a poodle mix that shook so bad when I first got him at about 8 weeks, he couldn't stand by himself.
 He grew out of most of it and now his head only shakes when he is tired or excited.
 He is now 4 years old.
 The vet I had before I moved that saw him for the first time at 8 weeks was not concerned because he grew out of it as he got older.